Quantisan/touzi/README.md

 Furthermore, this is made available for informational purpose only and should not be construed as investment advice.

+Update: the web pages where this scrapes from seem to have changed so the scraper needs updating for this to work.

+# Dependencies

+XML
+quantmod
+ggplot2
+quadprog
+PerformanceAnalytics
+RCurl

 # Usage

 ## London Stock Exchange